jamesec/jamesec.github.io/o/ffmpeg.md

 ### Making it available system-side
 Put ffmpeg in this folder: `~/Downloads/App/`

-Open your zsh config file with nano:
+Use [nano](https://freecodecamp.org/news/how-to-save-and-exit-nano-in-terminal-nano-quit-command/) to edit your zsh configuration file:
 ```
 nano ~/.zshrc
 ```